a-thul2/Prism_Chat-App_MERN/README.md

 - 👾 Real-time messaging using Socket.io
 - 🚀 Online user presence and status updates
 - 🐞 Error handling on both server and client
 - 💬 Clean and responsive UI
-- ⭐ Deployment like a pro — for **FREE**
 - ⏳ And much more!

 ---